juliangruber/hyperdaemon/README.md

-# hyperdrive-daemon-app
+# Hyper Daemon

 Menu bar app for hyperdrive-daemon.

 ## Usage

-_Thank you for installing the Hyperdrive Daemon app!_
+_Thank you for installing the Hyper Daemon app!_

 To operate it, you need to have the [`hyperdrive-daemon-client`](https://github.com/andrewosh/hyperdrive-daemon-client) or [`hyperdrive-daemon`](https://github.com/andrewosh/hyperdrive-daemon) node module installed globally: